UPDATE @ 9:00 a.m., Oct. 3

 Mother Nature has not cooperated with Esther Price Candies’ expansion plans, but workers are busy installing the final piece of roofing this week, and then attention will turn fully to the interior of the new production facility addition.

 Construction “will now go well into November, because we’ve been plagued by so much rain,” Doug Dressman, the candy company’s vice president, told this news outlet Tuesday.

 Candy-making automation equipment is in storage awaiting the completion of the building.
 Dressman believes equipment will be moved into the finished facility perhaps over the holidays, and candy will be made in the new facility early next year.
 Esther Price officials had hoped to be making candy in the expansion by this fall before the weather-related delays started taking their toll.

-Esther Price Candies hopes to be making sweet treats in its new production facility addition this fall.
+Esther Price Candies hopes to be making sweet treats in its new production facility addition soon.